kbilsted/CodeQualityAndReadability/Articles/Readability/OptimalIndentSizeForCodeReadability.md

 For the C program, the code starts at column **8**, while for the C# program, code starts at column **24**.
 With 80-character limit pr. line you are spending *30%* of your screen real estate on blanks.
 That is insane.

-The indent size of 4 is a good trade of between making it hurt to indent, and giving enough space to enable easy scanning down the code.
+The indent size of 4 is a good trade of between making it "hurt" to indent, and giving enough space to enable easily scanning down the code.
 If you need more than around three levels of indention - you are most probably going to regret it if you don't fix your code immediately.

 Ok, so if 4 is better than 8, why not use an indent size of 2?